JaneliaSciComp/bigstream/README.md

 ---
 > pip install bigstream

+## Updates
+---
+BigStream has just undergone a major change to prepare for releasing v1.0.0.
+Improvements include:
+* Better utilization of dask primitives for faster and more robust distribution
+* More accurate linear blending of transform blocks for smoother transforms
+* A single python function to run the easi-fish registration pipeline directly
+* New alignment functions: feature point ransac affine, random affine search
+* Full access to the SimpleITK ImageRegistrationMethod options for almost all alignments
+* Better source code design providing easy modular access at many points in the funciton hierarchy

 ## Branches
 ---
 The `master` branch is the most up to date version.
 With minimal modification it can be used in any distributed environment supported by [dask-jobqueue](https://jobqueue.dask.org/en/latest/ "dask-jobqueue").